viveksg/DNILib/README.md

 This library allows to download and install (DNI) new version of android app which is using this library

 DNILib allows its developers to automatically install new version/updates of their android apps.
-There are scenarios in which your app is not distributed through android market for example apps

-Which are used by Firms or a group for private use.Under such scenarios there should be some mechanism to update and install new version of app whenever it is available.
+There are scenarios in which your app is not distributed through android market for example apps which are used by firms or a group for private use.Under such scenarios there should be some mechanism to update and install new version of app whenever it is available.

 DOWNLOAD
 --------------